 However good it might look at face value, based on my keyword research (more on that soon) the keyword in question doesn’t actually attract any searches (or too few to count).

 The point I’m trying to make is this.

 It’s not enough to just get your website on Google’s first page.
 You need to be there for a keyword people are actually searching for, because that’s how you’ll get traffic.

-Fortunately in my case, I also know that the blog post ranks for several other related keywords, many of which are first page rankings and attract regular monthly traffic, including:
+Fortunately in my case, I also know that the blog post continues to rank for several other related keywords, many of which are also first page rankings and attract regular monthly traffic, including:

 - where to publish your blog (10-20 searches per month)

 - where to publish blog (30-40 searches per month)

 - where to publish articles (100-200 searches per month)